 HAFTOR MEDBØE/JACOB KARLZON

-After many (15) years of thinking about it, this new duo project with Swedish pianist Jacob Karlzon was launched at Edinburgh Jazz & Blues Festival in 2018.
-An EP of four original tracks is scheduled for release in February with live dates to follow.
-A teaser is available on the video page.
+After many years of thinking about it, this duo project with Swedish pianist Jacob Karlzon was launched at Edinburgh Jazz & Blues Festival in 2018.
+A mini-album of four original tracks was released in February 2019 and live dates followed.
+An album teaser is available on the video page.

-TWOTP is the follow up project to Bitter Together with Pete Furniss – and this time Scottish drummer Tom Bancroft is welcomed to the fold.
-A live album, recorded at the Reid Concert Hall (Edinburgh) in 2017, of four blisteringly free excursions into musical anger and political exasperation is due for release in 2019.
+WOTP is the follow up project to Bitter Together with Pete Furniss – and this time Scottish drummer Tom Bancroft is welcomed to the fold.
+A live album, recorded at the Reid Concert Hall (Edinburgh) in 2017, of four blisteringly free excursions into musical anger and political exasperation is was released in July 2019.

 JAZZ225 is a project aimed at younger listeners.
 An album of seven original songs for little ears is in preparation featuring vocalist Jessie Bates and some very special guests.

 The trio played its first gig at Edinburgh Jazz Festival in 2015 to a sell-out audience.
 The next morning they went to the splendid Castlesound Studio to record a debut album of seven new tracks by Haftor Medbøe with financial support from Creative Scotland.
 The session was filmed by cinematographer Alkistis Terzi.
 Album teasers are available on this site’s video page.
 2016/17 sees the trio on Scottish, Norwegian and Portuguese tours.

 HAFTOR MEDBØE GROUP